J0n4e/emby-newsletter/README.md

 ### Option 1: Unraid (Recommended for Unraid Users)

-For Unraid users, you can install this as a Docker container through the Community Applications:
+For Unraid users, you can install this as a Docker container using the provided template:

-1. **Search for "emby-newsletter"** in Unraid Apps
+1. **Download the Unraid template**: [emby-newsletter.xml](https://raw.githubusercontent.com/J0n4e/emby-newsletter/main/assets/emby-newsletter.xml)
-2. **Click Install** and configure your settings
-3. **Or use this template URL**: `https://raw.githubusercontent.com/J0n4e/emby-newsletter/main/unraid-template.xml`
+2. **Add to Unraid**:
+   - Go to **Docker** tab in Unraid
+   - Click **Add Container**
+   - In **Template**, select **Load Template** and upload the XML file
+   - **Or** paste this URL in Template Repository: `https://raw.githubusercontent.com/J0n4e/emby-newsletter/main/assets/emby-newsletter.xml`
+3. **Configure your settings** in the template fields
+4. **Click Apply** to install and start the container

 The Unraid template includes:
-- Pre-configured security settings
+- Pre-configured security settings with read-only filesystem
-- Easy timezone and scheduling setup
-- Optional pre-filling of API keys
 - Built-in cron support with proper permissions
+- Easy timezone and scheduling configuration
+- Optional pre-filling of API keys and settings
+- Secure tmpfs mounts for optimal performance

 ### Option 2: Docker Compose (Recommended for other systems)